laurelmackenzie/starter-hugo-academic/content/publication/mackenzie-sankoff-2010-pwpl/index.md

 picture of the community as a whole.
 We find that four vowels show significant lowering and/or backing in the community, and that all long vowels show decreased diphthongization.
 Some panel speakers’ longitudinal movements mirror these changes, while other speakers are stable across their lifespans and still others show apparently anomalous movements.
-We discuss these results and their interpretation.
+We discuss these results and their interpretation.'
-This'
 publication: '*University of Pennsylvania Working Papers in Linguistics 15.2: Selected Papers from NWAV 37*'
 ---